"We travel not to escape life, but for life not to escape us." - anonymous

 • <video>

-• Hoi An Ancient Town is an exceptionally well-preserved example of a South-East Asian trading port dating from the 15th to the 19th century.
-Its buildings and its street plan reflect the influences, both indigenous and foreign, that have combined to produce this unique heritage site.
+• Hoi An Ancient Town is a very well-preserved South-East Asian trading port from the 15th to 19th century.
+Its buildings and streets show both local and foreign influences that create this unique heritage site.

 • What to do in 48 hours.